MithrilJS/mithril.js/docs/tools.md

 Note, however, that since the code above is not valid Javascript, this syntax can only be used with a preprocessor build tool such as the provided [Gulp.js](http://gulpjs.com) script.

+This tool is also available as a [Rails gem](https://github.com/mrsweaters/mithril-rails), created by Jordan Humphreys.

 ---

 ### Mithril Template Compiler